zzzprojects/sqlfiddle3/README.md

 To get running locally:

+    (cd appServer/; mvn clean package)
-    $ cd appServer/ && mvn clean package && cd .. && docker-compose up -d
+    docker-compose up -d

 After you run the above command, you can open the site by visiting http://localhost:8080

 If building on a Mac, be sure to prep docker first:

-    $ docker-machine start
+    docker-machine start
-    $ eval $(docker-machine env)
+    eval $(docker-machine env)

 Also, you'll have to access the site via the docker-machine ip address, like so:

-    $ docker-machine ip
+    docker-machine ip
-    192.168.99.101
+    > 192.168.99.100

-Then you can access the site by visiting http://192.168.99.101:8080
+Then you can access the site by visiting http://192.168.99.100:8080

 ## To do development in a local environment: